12 Reasons to Love TritoCryl 2K

 Smooth vs. Textured Thermoplastics

 In a recent University study, Textured Thermoplastic membranes emerged as a critical minimum for roof safety, while materials like smooth TPO, PVC, and silicone performing the worst in the study.
 As highlighted in Episode 3 “Roofing Uncovered” podcast (Episode 3 – Iowa State University (ISU) Roof Slip and Falls Study), both smooth TPO and PVC membranes are extremely dangerous when wet, behaving like “ice skating rinks”.
 This is a critical safety concern that we at Triton Inc. take very seriously.
 This is why, we only supply textured thermoplastic membranes.
 These textured surfaces offer significantly improved slip resistance, even in wet or icy conditions, drastically reducing the risk of slips and falls.
-Click here to learn more about the Research Study.

 Which One Wins?
 It Depends.